AdrianPricopie/API-Testing-Star-Wars-GraphQL/README.md

 ## Description

 The application is intended for automated testing of the Star Wars GraphQL API.
-It uses Postman collections and workspaces to organize and execute tests for various aspects of the API, such as queries for films, characters, planets, etc
+It uses Postman collections and workspaces to organize and execute tests for various aspects of the API, such as queries for films, characters, planets, etc.

 ## Usage